Realization of a minimal Kitaev chain in coupled quantum dots: Methods

-The measurement of the local and non-local conductance shown in Fig.~\ref{fig: tuning maps}d was conducted in a series of steps.
+The measurement of the local and nonlocal conductance shown in \cref{fig:pmm-fig2}g was conducted in a series of steps.
 First, the value of $\VPG$ was set, and a charge stability diagram was measured as a function of $\VLD$ and $\VRD$.
-Representative examples of such diagrams are shown in Fig.~\ref{ED_VPG_DU}.
+Representative examples of such diagrams are shown in \cref{fig:pmm-ED_VPG_DU}.
 Second, each charge stability diagram was inspected and the joint charge degeneracy point ($\muL=\muR=0$) was selected manually ($\VLD^0,\VRD^0$).
-Lastly, the values of $\VLD$ and $\VRD$ were set to those of the joint degeneracy point and the local and non-local conductance were measured as a function of $\VR$.
+Lastly, the values of $\VLD$ and $\VRD$ were set to those of the joint degeneracy point and the local and nonlocal conductance were measured as a function of $\VR$.

+The continuous transition from $t>\Delta$ to $t<\Delta$ is visible in \cref{fig:pmm-fig2}g via both local and nonlocal conductance. $\GRR$ shows that level repulsion splits the zero-energy resonance peaks both when $t > \Delta$ (lower values of $\VPG$) and when $t < \Delta $ (higher values of $\VPG$).
+The zero-bias peak is restored in the vicinity of $t = \Delta$, in agreement with theoretical predictions~\cite{Leijnse.2012}.
+The crossover is also apparent in the sign of $\GLR$, which changes from negative ($t > \Delta$) to positive ($t < \Delta $).

+To better visualize the transition between the ECT- and CAR-dominated regimes, we extract $V_\textrm{PP}$, the separation between the conductance peaks under positive and negative bias voltages, and plot them as a function of $\VPG$ in \cref{fig:pmm-fig2}h.
+When tuning $\VPG$, the peak spacing decreases until the two peaks merge at $\VPG \approx \SI{210}{mV}$.
+Further increase of $\VPG$ leads to increasing $V_\textrm{PP}$.
+In addition, to observe the change in sign of the nonlocal conductance, we follow $\langle \GLR \rangle$, the value of $\GLR$ averaged over the bias voltage $\VR$ between $-100$ and \SI{100}{\micro V} at a given $\VPG$.
+We see that $\langle \GLR \rangle$ turns from negative to positive at $\VPG \approx \SI{210}{mV}$, in correspondence to a change in the dominant coupling mechanism.

-Fig.~\ref{fig: Majorana}c-e presents measurements where the conductance was measured against applied biases along some paths within the charge stability diagram (panel~a).
+\cref{fig:pmm-fig3}c-e presents measurements where the conductance was measured against applied biases along some paths within the charge stability diagram (panel~a).
 Prior to each of these measurements, a charge stability diagram was measured and inspected, based on which the relevant path in the $(\VLD,\VRD)$ plane was chosen.
 Following each bias spectroscopy measurement, another charge stability diagram was measured and compared to the one taken before to check for potential gate instability.
-In case of significant gate drifts between the two, the measurement was discarded and the process repeated.
+In case of noticeable gate drifts between the two, the measurement was discarded and the process was repeated.
 The values of $\muL$ and $\muR$ required for theoretical curves appearing in panel~b were calculated by $\mu_i = \alpha_i (V_{i} - V_{i}^0)$ where $i=\mathrm{LD,RD}$ and $\alpha_i$ is the lever arm of the corresponding QD.
+The discrepancy between the spectra measured with $\GLL$ and $\GRR$ likely results from gate instability, since they were not measured simultaneously.
+Finite remaining $\GLR$ in panel~c and $\GRL$ in panel~d most likely result from small deviations of $\muL,\muR$ from zero during these measurements.